deatrich/linux-home-server/linux-server.md

     Linux "command line" tutorial for beginners
 ~~~~

+A complete list of all commands used in the guide will be added to a future
+*index*.

 # Creating a Samba File Sharing Service

 We are going to create a Samba file sharing service on our server.
 Other